uber-archive/rave/README.md

 ```

 ### Advanced Usage
 There may be some cases in which you want to exclude/ignore certain models from validation.
+To do this apply `@Excluded` to  the method that should be exempted from validation.
+RAVE will not generate validation code for this method.

-To do this we have the `ExclusionStrategy` class.
+Alternatively we have the `ExclusionStrategy` class.
 Use the builder to exclude class or class + methods.

 ```java
  ExclusionStrategy builder = new ExclusionStrategy.Builder()